College of the Arts Scholarships

 Asher B. Wilson Endowed Theatre Scholarship

-This endowment was created to provide tuition scholarship for a PSU undergraduate student majoring in Theater Arts.
+This endowment was created to provide tuition scholarship for a PSU undergraduate student majoring in Theatre Arts.

 Theatre Arts Major Scholarship

-This scholarship is provided through proceeds of theater arts activities and supports an upper division theater arts major.
+This scholarship is provided through proceeds of theatre arts activities and supports an upper division theatre arts major.
 (NOTE, this is not a PSU Foundation account.)